deephaven-examples/deephaven-weaviate/README.md

 - `DH_PSK`: The Deephaven pre-shared key.
 If this isn't set, the pre-shared key will either be an empty string, or a randomly generated sequence of characters.
 If the latter, see [How to configure and use pre-shared key authentication](https://deephaven.io/core/docs/how-to-guides/authentication/auth-psk/).
 - `WEAVIATE_ENDPOINT`: Your Weaviate cluster endpoint.
 If this isn't set properly, you will not be able to upload data to Weaviate, or perform semantic search.
 - `WEAVIATE_TOKEN`: Your Weaviate authentication token.
-If this isn't set properly, you will not be able to connect to your Weaviate cluster.
+If this isn't set properly, you cannot connect to your Weaviate cluster.
 - `HUGGINGFACE_TOKEN`: Your Hugging Face token.
 If this isn't set properly, you will not be able to use its vectorization engines to vectorize text data, resulting the inability to perform semantic search.

 To see the scripts that run upon startup, see [here](./data/app.d/app.app).